E-rmz/desktop_agent_GUI/README.md

 This project introduces **Booking Benchmark**, a framework for evaluating the agentic capabilities of instruction-based vision–language models (VLMs) on GUI tasks.
 It provides:

-- A **single‑step flight‑booking** dataset
+- A **single‑step flight‑booking** dataset and evaluating models on it.
-- Data‑processing and annotation scripts
-- An interactive agent for real‑time GUI automation
+- A web agent capable of interacting with the web's GUI and performing actions

 ## Dataset